Cyrano de Bergerac: Life and works

 He is said to have left the military and returned to Paris to pursue literature, producing tragedies cast in the orthodox classical mode.

 The model for the character Roxane in Rostand's play Cyrano de Bergerac was Bergerac's cousin, who lived with his sister, Catherine de Bergerac, at the Convent of the Daughter of the Cross.
-As in the play, Bergerac did fight at the Siege of Arras in 1640, a battle of the Franco-Spanish War (1635-1659) between French and Spanish forces in France (though this was not the Battle of Arras, fought fourteen years later).
+As in the play, Bergerac did fight at the Siege of Arras in 1640, alongside another literary famous comrade in arms Charles de Batz de Castelmore d'Artagnan, a battle of the Franco-Spanish War (1635-1659) between French and Spanish forces in France (though this was not the Battle of Arras, fought fourteen years later).
 During the siege he suffered a neck wound from a sword during a sortie by the Spanish defenders, a day before the surrender of the Spanish troops and the end of the siege.
 One of his confrères in the battle was the Baron Christian of Neuvillette, who married Cyrano's cousin.
 However, the plotline of Rostand's play involving Roxane and Christian is entirely fictional.

 Cyrano was a pupil of the French polymath Pierre Gassendi, a canon of the Catholic Church who tried to reconcile Epicurean atomism with Christianity.